Multi-Persona Thinking for Bias Mitigation in Large Language Models

 \subsection{Main Results}

-\paragraph{BBQ.} Table~\ref{tab:bbq_llama} presents the main results on the BBQ benchmark.
-With \texttt{Llama-3.1-8B-Instruct}, MPT achieves the highest average accuracy (89.01\%) and the lowest average diff-bias score (0.0562), substantially outperforming all baselines.
-The improvement is particularly notable in the ambiguous cases (90.46\% accuracy, 0.0275 diff-bias), where other methods are more prone to relying on stereotypes for making a prediction.
-On the contrary, MPT largely reduces the ambiguous diff-bias score, and leads to an improvement of 7 percentage points in accuracy.
+\paragraph{BBQ.} Table~\ref{tab:rst_bbq_full} presents the main results on the BBQ benchmark.
+With Llama-3.1-8B-Instruct, MPT achieves the highest average accuracy (89.07\%) and the lowest average diff-bias score (0.0579).
+The significance tests in Appendix~\ref{sec:sig_llama8_bbq} confirm that MPT statistically outperforms all baselines with the 8B model.
+The improvement is particularly notable in the ambiguous cases (90.54\% accuracy, 0.0279 diff-bias), where other methods are more prone to relying on stereotypes.
+In contrast, MPT largely reduces the ambiguous diff-bias score and leads to an improvement of 7 percentage points in accuracy.
 This indicates that MPT's dialectical reasoning effectively prevents the model from defaulting to biased assumptions in uncertain contexts.
-On disambiguated examples, MPT maintains competitive accuracy (87.55\%) while achieving substantially lower bias (0.0849) compared with re-prompting and MAD (significance tests are shown in Table~\ref{tab:sig_test_bbq_llama8B}).
-To ensure a fair comparison regarding computational cost, we provide an extended comparison with self-consistency (SC) in Appendix~\ref{sec:more_rst} (Table~\ref{tab:sc_comparison}).
-The results show that even when sample runs of SC is increased to 15 (higher cost than MPT with $R=3$), MPT still achieves superior performance.
-This shows that the effectiveness of MPT derives from the qualitative reasoning mechanism rather than the mere quantitative computational scaling.
+On disambiguated examples, MPT maintains competitive accuracy (87.61\%) while achieving substantially lower bias (0.0880) compared to re-prompting and MAD.
+To ensure a fair comparison in terms of computational cost, we provide an extended comparison with self-consistency in the Appendix~\ref{sec:cost_match}.
+The results show that even when SC is scaled up to 15 samples (at a higher cost than MPT with $R=3$), MPT still achieves superior performance.
+This indicates that the effectiveness of MPT derives from the qualitative reasoning mechanism rather than the mere increases in computational scale.

-With the larger 70B model, we observe that model scaling improves accuracy and reduces bias in general, and that MPT continues to demonstrate superior performance.
-Although standard self-consistency achieves a slightly higher average accuracy (93.24\%), our MPT's accuracy is comparable (92.74\%).
-However, MPT reduces the average diff-bias score by relative 81\% from 0.0280 to 0.0053 compared to self-consistency (standard).
-The results show that even strong models exhibit residual stereotypes, MPT acts as a last-mile safety mechanism that removes the remaining biases where scaling alone fails to resolve.
+With the larger 70B model, we observe that model scaling improves accuracy and reduces bias score in general.
+Based on the average results of five independent runs, MPT achieves the highest overall performance in both metrics, confirming its overall superiority on the 70B scale.
+Specifically, MPT achieves an average accuracy of 92.83\%, which is slightly higher than that of the strongest baseline (\textit{standard SC} with 92.69\%).
+Although significance tests (Appendix~\ref{sec:sig_llama70_bbq}) show that this improvement is not statistically significant, MPT maintains a comparable top-tier performance level in accuracy.
+However, MPT reduces the average diff-bias score by a relative 82\% from 0.0301 to 0.0053.